kubedb/docs/docs/guides/mongodb/configuration/using-podtemplate.md

 mongodb.kubedb.com/mgo-misc-config created
 ```

 Now, wait a few minutes.
-KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we will see that a pod with the name `mgo-misc-config-0` has been created.
+KubeDB operator will create necessary PVC, petset, services, secret etc. If everything goes well, we will see that a pod with the name `mgo-misc-config-0` has been created.

-Check that the statefulset's pod is running
+Check that the petset's pod is running

 ```bash
 $ kubectl get pod -n demo